 Behavioral disorder counselors help people who suffer from addictions modify problem behaviors.
-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job growth for substance abuse, behavioral disorder, and mental health counselors was expected to be 22% between 2018 and 2028.
-The average annual salary for these professionals was $47,920 in May 2018, the BLS reported.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job growth for substance abuse, behavioral disorder, and mental health counselors is expected to be 25% between 2019 and 2029.
+The average annual salary for these professionals was $51,550 in May 2020, the BLS reported.

 Mental Health Social Worker

 Mental health social workers work with people with mental illness to help them find treatment and live as normally as possible.
 Between 2019 and 2029, the BLS predicts that job opportunities for mental health and substance abuse social workers will increase by 17%.
 The average salary for these professionals, as of May 2020, was $54,540.

 Anthropologists study human behavior and development around the world and throughout history and prehistory.
 Job prospects for anthropologists and archeologists are expected to increase by 5% between 2019 and 2029, according to the BLS.
 The average yearly salary, as of May 2020, was $69,960, also according to the BLS.